 Verdict System

-Each source report includes automated verdicts for forensic and chaos metrics.
+Each source report includes automated verdicts for forensic, chaos, and selected

 Verdicts are computed in openentropy_core::verdict.